franceme/franceme.github.io/pages/experience.md

                 "TEXT-DESC": [
-                    'Worked with an external consumer to create a specific output adapter for their service.', 'Designed a system to create any of three different outputs dependent on the user.', 'Worked on the open source project Cryptoguard.', 'Used a design akin to common flat data base designs.'
+                    'Worked with an external consumer to create a specific output adapter for their service.', 'Designed a system to create any of three different outputs dependent on the user.', 'Worked on the open-source project Cryptoguard.',
+                    'Used a design akin to common flat data-base designs.'
                 ],
                 "SKILLS": [
                     'Cryptoguard',